 You are expected to be present for all of the lectures and labs, and missing either is strongly discouraged.
-I will not teach material twice, so if you miss a lecture or a lab, you're on your own.
-If you must miss lecture or lab due to an illness or other emergency situation, contact me and we will arrange to handle the situation.
-If you have a conflict with a lecture or lab-for an athletic event, a musical or theatrical performance, or other activity, or to depart early for or arrive late from a vacation, or any other non-emergency-then the choice is yours to miss or to attend.
-If you choose to miss the class meeting, I do not want to know why nor even that you are missing class.
-You have elected, voluntarily, not to attend, and you must be prepared to obtain and learn the material that you missed on your own.
-I, of course, recommend that you choose to attend the class meeting when these conflicts arise.
+We will not teach material twice, so if you miss a lecture or a lab, you're on your own.
+If you must miss lecture or lab due to an illness, a cirrucular conflict (e.g., a Geology field trip), or an emergency situation, contact us and we will arrange to handle the problem.
+If you have a conflict with a lecture or lab-for an athletic event, for an extracurricular musical or theatrical performance, to depart early for or arrive late from a vacation, or for any other non-emergency-then the choice is yours to miss or to attend.
+If you choose to miss the class meeting, we do not need to know why nor even that you will be absent.
+You have elected, voluntarily, not to attend, and you must be prepared to obtain and learn on your own the material that you missed.
+We recommend that you choose to attend the class meeting when these conflicts arise.
 Do not underestimate the willingness of those who run extra-curricular programs to make accommodations for your academic priorities.

-I expect you not only to attend lectures and labs, but also to be attentive for them.
+We expect you not only to attend lectures and labs, but also to be attentive for them.
 The time will be best spent if it is interactive, and that requires that you be up-to-date on the class material, and that you be alert and prepared to participate.